-The 2016 winner of the People’s Choice Award goes to Please Sit Down, Read Me a Story by Douglas Guizenga.
-Mr. Guizenga, from Interlochen, MI., will receive $2,500.
+The 2016 winner of the People’s Choice Award went to Please Sit Down, Read Me a Story by Douglas Guizenga.
+Mr. Guizenga, from Interlochen, MI., received $2,500.
 Renee Stivers and Shataea Irons of Decatur each won $250 for participating in the contest.
-Congratulations!

 Click HERE for more information about Scovill Sculpture Park!